Information for Parents

 Our first aid video animations for children are also useful to watch (there are other first aid animations for adults also available.

+Like other health conditions, epilepsy comes with certain risks.
 Wanting to protect your child is natural, and some parents find it difficult not to over-protect their child particularly when there are additional needs to consider.
-Although you need to consider additional safety issues if your childs seizures continue, it is important to let children lead as normal a life as possible and sometimes learn from experience and mistakes.
+Although you need to consider safety issues if your childs seizures continue, it is important to let children lead as normal a life as possible.
+It is also important to be informed about risks so you can manage them.

 Epilepsy is more than seizures

-While seizure management and safety are often prioritised, the effects of epilepsy extend way beyond seizures, and can impact life in many ways, and can also affect thinking and learning, memory, mood and concentration, all of which may have an impact on the child’s school experience.
+While seizure management and safety are a priority, the effects of epilepsy extend beyond seizures, and can impact life in many ways, including thinking and learning, memory, mood and concentration, all of which may have an impact on the child’s school experience.
 Epilepsy Action have some tools and resources which may help you understand this and how to manage or seek further help.

 Further online tools and information